czhangy/UCLA-Core/Upper-Divs/CS-111/notes.md

   - There's two situations:
     - The child exits first (zombie process)
     - The parent exits first (orphan process)

 - A Zombie Process Waits for Its Parent to Read Its Exit Status
   - The process is terminated, but it hasn't been acknowledged
   - A process may have an error in it, where it never reads the child's exit status
   - The OS can interrupt the parent process to tell it to acknowledge the child
     - This is a basic form of IPC called a signal
+    - By default, processes may ignore this
-  - The OS has to keep the zombie process until the parent exits
+  - The OS has to keep the zombie process at least until the parent exits if it doesn't acknowledge it

 - An Orphan Process Needs a New Parent
   - The child process lost its parent process
     - The child still needs a process to acknowledge its exit
   - The OS re-parents the child process to `init`
     - The `init` process is now responsible to acknowledge the child

 - The OS Creates and Runs Processes
   - The OS has to:
     - Load a program and create a process with context
+      - Register values, instruction pointer, etc.
     - Maintain process control blocks, including state
     - Switch between running processes using a context switch
     - Unix kernels start an `init` process
+      - Responsible for running all the processes on the rest of the machine
     - Unix processes have to maintain a parent and child relationship